• 10 hours

 Understand the Benefits of Using a Wiki

-To truly understand the benefits of managing documentation on a wiki, consider life without them (even just for managing some text files or spreadsheets).
+To truly understand the benefits of managing documentation on a wiki, consider life without them (even just for managing text files or spreadsheets).

 The file on a server approach